The CEDRA CorporationTM

 - the vertex ID value.

-- Ability to have the program identify, by station and elevation,
+- Ability to have the program identify, by station and elevation, the high (crest) and low (sag) points on a profile.

 - Ability to specify an unlimited number of design parameters